nusratshauoly/100-Days-of-Code/Day-1/Day-1.md

 <!-- ## Second Heading
 This is a test to see how the colors work. -->
 # Day-1
 I am  learning HTML .
-I am building a webpage using HTMl elements.
+I am learning HTML by Learn HTML by Building a Cat Photo App.

 I learnt the following: